 Finally the ToDo give an overview of actual standings in developing the examples and the documentation.

 This example-and-documentation project is an effort from a team around the Quality-Software-Engineering group of the Vienna University of Technology.
-The project initiator and leader is Alexander Schatten.
-Please check out our websites and our Blog!
+The project initiator was Alexander Schatten.

 A big thanks to all contributors!
 Please have a look at the team page!!.